-Players are allowed to use the same locker room; with coach's permission, background screened and Safe Sport compliant parents are allowed into the locker room to help their child dress and undress.
-This joint use would occur if players are not undressing fully or utilizing the showers.
-If a player wishes to use a gender-specific locker room, they are welcomed to do so.
-All locker rooms require a minimum of two like-gender coaches or managers or parents or combination thereof be present while the players are in there, both before and after practices and games.
+Players are allowed to use the same locker room; with coach's permission, ONLY background screened and Safe Sport compliant parents are allowed into the locker room.
+Joint gender use can occur if players are not undressing fully or utilizing the showers.
+If a player wishes to use a gender-specific locker room, they are welcome to do so.
+All locker rooms require a minimum of two like-gender coaches, managers, parents, or combination thereof be present while locker rooms are occupied, both before and after practices and games.